Here is a list of key performance indicators (KPIs) that should be used in contact centres, alongside other insights from six experts.

 - Grade of service (number of calls answered within x seconds)

 - Conversion – The ratio of calls to closed business (or appointments, or promises to pay, whatever your centre’s goals are).
-This can calculated through a simple result code that your agent can key into their ACD phone, assuming your ACD supports this).
+This can be calculated through a simple result code that your agent can key into their ACD phone (assuming your ACD supports this).